Green Templeton College, Oxford

 Green Templeton College (GTC) is a constituent college of the University of Oxford in the United Kingdom.
-The college is located on the former Green College site on Woodstock Road next to the Radcliffe Observatory Quarter in North Oxford and is centred on the architecturally important Radcliffe Observatory, an 18th-century building, modelled on the ancient Tower of the Winds at Athens.
+The college is located on the former Green College site on Woodstock Road next to the Radcliffe Observatory Quarter in North Oxford and is centred on the architecturally important Radcliffe Observatory, an 18th-century building, modelled on the ancient Tower of the Winds in Athens.
+The Radcliffe Observatory, completed in 1794, was among the earliest purpose-built observatories in Britain and remains a prominent example of Georgian scientific architecture.
 It is the university's second newest graduate college, after Reuben College, having been founded by the historic merger of Green College and Templeton College in 2008.

 The college has a distinctive academic profile, specialising in subjects relating to human welfare and social, economic, and environmental well-being, including medical and health sciences, management and business, and most social sciences.
+The college is a registered charity.
+As of 31 July 2024, the College reported total assets of about £103.5 million and total funds of £101.8 million, including an endowment of approximately £1.39 million.

 Green Templeton's sister college at the University of Cambridge is St Edmund's College.

 History

+Green Templeton College was established in 2008 through the merger of Green College (founded 1979) and Templeton College (founded 1965), creating Oxford’s newest graduate college.

 The merger between Green College and Templeton College was the first of its kind in the university's modern history.
 It was announced formally in July 2007 following its approval by the University Council and the Governing Bodies of both colleges.
 Green Templeton College has always accepted both female and male students, as did both of its predecessors.

-Although both Green College and Templeton College were young colleges by Oxford standards, they each had their own individual history and established culture.
+Although both Green College and Templeton College were founded in the late twentieth century, they represented different academic traditions within the university: Green College specialised in medicine and the social sciences, while Templeton College focused on management and business leadership.